axoflow/axosyslog-core-docs/content/install/debian-ubuntu/_index.md

 | Ubuntu 23.04    | ubuntu-lunar           |
 | Ubuntu 22.04    | ubuntu-jammy           |
 | Ubuntu 20.04    | ubuntu-focal           |

+{{< include-headless "chunk/package-to-install.md" >}}

+Usually, you install the base package `axosyslog`, and the packages of specific modules that you want to use.
+We also provide `debuginfo` packages for every module, but you only need these in certain troubleshooting scenarios.

+## Steps

 To install {{< product >}} from the APT repository, complete the following steps.